50/50 Basic Soap Recipe

 5 - Soap Cutting

 Cutting your soap is completely up to you.
 You can cut as thick or as thin as you like.
 The most standard thickness is often at 1 inch.
-For a typical soap loaf this will yeild 10 bars of soap.
+For a typical soap loaf this will yield 10 bars of soap.

 The best time to cut a 50/50 soap is the next day, typically 24 hours.
 With the amount of coconut oil in the soap means that the overall soap will get harder faster than normal. usually by the first week of curing it becomes harder to cut such a soap.